WordPress: Fixing PNG transparency issues in IE

-technology01.png I’m using WordPressto blog this.
+I’m using [WordPress][1]to blog this.
 I usually prefer to use PNG images over GIF for their ability to have variable alpha-channel transparency that makes them look good over any background.
-PNGs are a much greater improvement over the old GIF’s single-colour transparency mask.

 The issue is that while 8-bit PNG are similar to GIF images and display well in Internet Explorer 5.5 and 6, full-colour PNG with transparency do not: they are drawn with an opaque grey or coloured background where they should be transparent.